Locations:

 Celiac Plexus Block

-A celiac plexus block relieves severe abdominal pain caused by pancreatic cancer.
-It’s a type of nerve destruction that stops the celiac plexus nerves in the abdomen from sending pain signals to the brain.
-Some varieties of celiac plexus block provide temporary pain relief, while others offer long-term relief.
+A celiac plexus block relieves severe abdominal pain caused by pancreatic cancer and pancreatitis.
+It’s a type of nerve block that stops a bundle of nerves in your abdomen from sending pain signals to your brain.
+Some medications used during a celiac plexus block provide temporary pain relief, while others offer long-term relief.

 Overview